-Federal law generally prohibits the "use or operation of any apparatus for the transmission of energy or communications or signals by radio" without a license issued by the FCC.
-Anyone found operating a radio station without an FCC authorization can be subject to a variety of enforcement actions, including seizure of equipment, imposition of monetary forfeitures and criminal penalties.
+Federal law generally prohibits radio broadcasts without a license issued by the FCC.
+Anyone found operating a radio station without FCC authorization can be subject to a variety of enforcement actions, including seizure of equipment, fines and other criminal penalties.

 There are certain limited exceptions to this rule.
 Operation of Citizens Band (CB) radios, domestic ship and aircraft radios, radio control stations and certain other types of devices is allowed without obtaining individual station licenses.
 Use of these devices must not violate the FCC's operational and technical rules, however, or it could be considered an unauthorized radio operation.
 For further information, see the FCC's consumer guide Personal Radio Services for Keeping in Touch.
 If you are suspicious of or are aware of unauthorized radio operations, please notify the FCC.